SaaSWorksInc/saasworks-interview/README.md

 **Take Home Exercise**

-1. Read through the (DuckDB Data Types description)[https://duckdb.org/docs/sql/data_types/overview] and update the two sample models to cast columns to the best type for each column.
+1. Read through the (DuckDB Data Types description)[https://duckdb.org/docs/sql/data_types/overview] and update the `all_movies` and `all_ratings` models to cast columns to the best type for each column.
 Once you are done send an email back with a patch file and a description of why you chose the types you did to your interview team.

 **In Person Exercise**